 Fees & Nomination Process

 The CIO’s office covers the cost of tuition.
 Fees for travel, lodging, and per diem are the responsibility of the School/College/Division of the participant.
-Costs vary by cohort as host locations rotate annually.
-The 2022 BTAA cohort will travel to 2-3 locations, some requiring airfare.
+Costs vary by program and cohort.

 The application and selection processes are facilitated by ITLP Forward, a subcommittee of UW IT Connects.
 A review committee makes selection recommendations to the CIO.
-Final cohorts will be approved and notified in early November.
+Final cohorts will then be approved and notified.